PruddieWoody/MERNecommerce/README.md

 ## 🚀 Overview

-MERN Commerce delivers a full-featured, real-world online shopping experience, supporting everything from product listings and shopping carts to order management and administration.
+My MERN eCommerce delivers a full-featured, real-world online shopping experience, supporting everything from product listings and shopping carts to order management and administration.
 Built using industry-standard, open-source technologies, it provides a fast, secure, and easily extendable foundation for your e-commerce business.

 ---